ucheor/Ansible_CI_CD_Pipeline_Configuration_Management/README.md

 Now, let's create a self-hosted runner for our GitHub repository using our Ansible control server.
 On your new gitHub repository, go to Settings, then Actions, then Runners.
 Follow the steps to configure a new runner.
 Remember that the self-hosted runner is your control Ansible server so this is the server you need to configure.

-You will need to log into your ansible server to do this
+You will need to log into your ansible server to do this.
+You will need your private keypair to log in.
+Alternatively, using your AWS connect terminal, connect to your Ansible control server.

 ![log_into_ansible_server](images/log_into_ansible_server_2.png)